zeneksashy/csgoplugins/README.md

 My plugins for cs go(only one so far)

 ## Custom Round Plugin
- * Warmup Rounds At map beginging
+ * Warmup Rounds At map beginning
  * Custom Rounds Vote
  * No Scope Rounds
  * Danger Zone melee weapons